apnadkarni/tcl-cffi/BUILD.md

 returning or passing C structs to functions by value.
 However, most C API's pass structs by reference (pointers) so this limitation may not matter.
-The `dyncall` library is easier to build so that is another thing to consider if your platform does not include `libffi` with its package manager.
+The `dyncall` library is easier to build so that is another thing to consider if your platform does not include `libffi** with its package manager.

 ## Building on Unix-like systems

+**NOTE**

+If not building against the system-installed Tcl, you may need to add the option `--with-tclinclude=/path/to/private/tcl/install/include`.
+This is particularly important if the private and system Tcl versions differ.

 ### Building on Unix using `libffi` back end